skai2/EDAutopilot/README.md

 2. Press Home key to initiate autopilot
 3. Press End key at any time to abort and shutdown autopilot.

+OTHER:
+1. If you are changing ship and wish yo keep your settings just save the generated settings.txt file with a different name and replace as necessary

 WARNING:
 This NOT to be used unsupervised.
 Do so at your own and your own ship's risk!